 COVID-19 Prescription Treatment Access

 COVID-19 treatment works best if started within the first 5–7 days after symptoms begin.
 Treatment is only available for people with COVID-19 symptoms and a positive COVID-19 test, which can include an at-home test.
 A doctor needs to determine if you are eligible for treatment, and while Drs.
 David and Kathryn are qualified to prescribe medication, testing cannot be done at our facility, some of the medications require additional lab testing or pharmacy oversight that we cannot provide, and we cannot guarantee that you will be able to get a prescribed medication filled as the number of pharmacies who carry the medications are limited.
-We highly recommend going to a state designated "Test-to-Treat" location where anyone can go to get tested, be seen by a medical provider, and get treated, with access to medication, if deemed appropriate.
+We highly recommend going to a state designated "Test-to-Treat" location where anyone can go to get tested, be seen by a medical provider, and get treated, with access to medication guaranteed, if deemed appropriate.
 Some sites offer tele-health options so consider calling ahead.

 - Northern Light Mercy Hospital in Portland at 204-8551